 - "Blood" dealt with people whose phobias were heightened to unbearable levels because they were exposed to drug called LSD-M and they were possibly receiving subliminal messages.
 (Or they might have been hallucinating them.)
 The fears included Claustrophobia, fear of being raped and fear of blood.

 - "Wetwired": Government controlled people through Subliminal Seduction transferred through TV broadcasting and caused them very vivid Hallucinations of their worst fears which compelled them to murder even their loved ones.
 Scully thought that Mulder is collaborating with The Conspiracy and he helped them to abduct her.

 - In "X-Cops", the monster of the week could sense people's worst fear and made them real.
 Some were literal monsters (a wasp man or a generic villainous killer).
 A man panicked because he thought his partner is going to leave him.
 One woman died of exotic disease simply because Scully happened to mention its name.

 - This is the Jabberwocky's power in Once Upon a Time in Wonderland.

-- The Dungeons & Dragons arcane spells Phantasmal Killer and Weird are Type 2, as they do not require knowledge of their victim's worst fear in order for them to work.
+- Arcane spells Phantasmal Killer and Weird are Fear Inducers, as they do not require knowledge of their victim's worst fear in order for them to work.

 - Warriors of Heaven has a nonlethal version of the first, 'Phantasmal Terror'.
 'A Guide to the Ethereal Plane' introduces the unfortunate result of 'Phantasmal Killer' turning real, as illusions sometimes do there — Fær, the monster who polymorphs into the victim's nightmare and kills by touch, but isn't resisted as easily as the original spell (it is for real this time).